An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Partitioning graphs

 First, let $v$ be a vertex of~$\Pi$, and let $C$ be a link component of~$\complex$ at~$v$ in~$\Pi$.
-Assume that $v$ has at least 8~incident half-edges in~$C$ (and thus at least four intervals), and that $\Pi$ has a monogon incident to~$v$ in~$C$.
-By construction of~$\Pi$, the monogon is not labelled~0.
-Thus, a non-empty subgraph of~$\Gamma$ lies inside the monogon, attached to the rest of~$\Gamma$ only by~$v$, and corresponds to an interval~$s$ of~$\Gamma$ at~$v$ in~$C$.
-In~$\Gamma$, we move the part of~$\Gamma$ that lies inside the monogon on the other side of the edges comprising an adjacent interval~$s'$; see Figure~\ref{F:monogon}.
-This simplifies~$v$ by swapping~$s$ with~$s'$, because $\Gamma$ has at least 4~intervals at~$v$ in~$C$.
-Note that there is no singular point in the interior of the monogon, because there would be a vertex of~$\Pi$ located on the singular point.
+By construction of~$\Pi$, no monogon of~$\Pi$ is labelled~0.
+Let us assume that $v$ has at least 8~incident half-edges of~$\Pi$ in~$C$ (and thus at least four intervals), and that $\Pi$ has, at~$v$ in~$C$, a monogon enclosing an interior interval.
+In particular, a non-empty subgraph of~$\Gamma$ lies inside the monogon, attached to the rest of~$\Gamma$ only by~$v$, and corresponds to an interior interval~$s$ of~$\Gamma$ at~$v$ in~$C$.
+We move the part of~$\Gamma$ that lies inside the monogon on the other side of the edges comprising an adjacent interior interval~$s'$ (which exists because $\Pi$ has at least four intervals at~$v$ in~$C$); see Figure~\ref{F:monogon}.
+This simplifies~$v$ by swapping~$s$ with~$s'$, because $\Gamma$ has at least four intervals at~$v$ in~$C$.
+Note that there is no singular vertex in the interior of the monogon, because there would be a vertex of~$\Pi$ located on the singular vertex.
 The resulting graph embedding~$\Gamma'$ is still proper and cellular, and satisfies the desired properties, by Lemma~\ref{L:swap-order}.

 Now, let us assume that $\Pi$ contains a sequence of bigons $B_1,\ldots,B_8$ such that $B_i$ and~$B_{i+1}$ share an edge for each~$i$.
 So without loss of generality, we can assume that $B_1$ and~$B_5$ are labelled~$1$, $B_3$ and~$B_7$ are labelled~$2$, and the other bigons are labelled~$0$.
 We modify~$\Gamma$ by exchanging the parts of~$\Gamma$ inside $B_3$ and~$B_5$; see Figure~\ref{F:bigons}.
 The resulting embedding~$\Gamma'$ is also proper and cellular.
 This operation simplifies the endpoints $u$ and~$v$ of these bigons.
 (If $u=v$, this is Case~2 from the definition of a simplification.)